-- (a) any direction of the Committee as to their disposal; - (b) any direction by order of the Assembly as to their disposal; or - (c) the direction of the Speaker in the absence of any other direction.
+- (a) any direction of the Committee as to their disposal; - (b) any direction by order of the Assembly as to their disposal; or - (c) the direction of the Speaker in absence of any other direction.

-WITNESSES
+WITNESSES BEFORE COMMITTEES

-Witnesses may be invited to appear before any Standing or Special Committee at the discretion of the Chair.
+9.6 (1) A Standing or Special Committee may invite witnesses to appear before them at the discretion of the Chair.